MadanThangavelu/madanthangavelu.github.io/about.md

 **<center>Hi, I'm Madan Thangavelu</center>**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Welcome to my space.
-This website is a collection of ideas and essays that cover technical topics on running large internet companies.
-My focus revolves around the wisdom that comes from technology implementations in practice and not on aspirational text book definitions of technology.

-If you like hacker news, high scalability like blogs, you will likely resonate with the content of this blog.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Welcome and thank you for your time!
+I have been drawn to technology since 2000.
+Over the last 5 years, I have spent my time in management.

+The belief that engineering leaders have all the information they need before they act is not quite true in practice.

+As I interacted with other engineering leaders, I noticed that everyone seems to be re-discovered the art of technical management from scratch.
+Perhaps some sharing will help a broader community learn faster.

+We need to peek through the cracks and the imperfections of technology and management that anyone hardly talks about.
+This blog is an attempt at doing that.

 My hand picked **articles** include [REST is not a standard][1] and [An opinionated REST URL design][2].

 I am a **speaker** at tech conferences.
 Here is a link to a talk on lessons from [building an API management platform][3] and [building magical/responsive user experiences on cellular networks][4].

-**My goal** is to help engineers and managers realize that technology is all about tradeoffs, both in technical and non-technical areas.

-> Engineering tradeoffs are what brings creativity to what we do.

- In some small way I would like to unveil the hood covering the *less than perfect* technical and non-technical machinery that powers your favorite internet company.
+Finally, In some small way I would like to unveil the hood covering the *less than perfect* technical and management machinery that powers your favorite internet company.

-You can also find me on twitter.

 &nbsp;